WPManageNinja/paymattic-docs/docs/global-settings/how-to-configure-recaptcha-in-wordpress-with-paymattic.md

 ## Configuring reCAPTCHA

-To learn how to configure reCAPTCHA with Paymattic, follow the steps with the screenshots below –

 First, go to **Settings** from the **Paymattic Navbar**, click the **reCAPTCHA** tab from the left sidebar, and three options appear.
 These are: